-A weekend of 16th and 17th century vocal music ‘apt for voyces and vyalls’, playing mainly in small groups and exploring some lesser known repertoire in addition to some famous composers.
+A weekend of 16th and 17th century vocal music ‘apt for voyces and vyalls’, playing mainly in small groups and exploring some lesser known repertoire in addition to some works by the most famous composers.

 What is the course about?

 This weekend of 16th and 17th century music for voices and viols will include madrigals and motets by various composers, as well as some larger scale works.
 Come and explore some of this rich music with two leading experts in the field, who will bring some rarely heard and unpublished works as well as some better known favourites.
-Singers should be good sight-readers, and experienced in singing one-to-a-part and have some experience of 16th and 17th century music.
+Singers need to be good sight-readers, experienced in singing one-to-a-part, and should have plenty of experience of 16th and 17th century music.
 Viol players who sing and singers who play viols are especially welcome.
 We’ll be playing at A=415.

 Tutor website: www.alisoncrum.co.uk